 Studies show that CGMs can reduce A1C levels, provide better glycemic control and supply physicians with more data to make better informed treatment decisions.

 Benefits of a CGM

-- Can reduce A1C resulting in less severe hypoglycemia and less variability in blood glucose
+- Can reduce A1C resulting in less severe hypoglycemia (lows) and less variability in blood glucose (more stable blood sugar)

 - Alert the wearer to highs and lows quickly in order to make changes

 - Track data better, making life easier for wearers, doctors, parents, etc.